emonapa/EMACS-BINDS-MAGIT-BINDS/emacs_magit.en.md

 -------------------------------------------------------------------------

 ## COMMANDS
-- Ctrl + C, T -> open a new vertical window with a terminal
+- Ctrl + X, T -> open a new vertical window with a terminal
 - Ctrl + J    -> If I don’t want the recommended option (the highlighted one)
 - Ctrl + C, p -> Turning on markdown livestream in other window